General Information About the Course#

 Two homework assignments will be given.

 During the last four weeks of the course, the project period will take place.
-This concludes with a project exam day on the final Long Day - see more under exam rules.
+This concludes with a project presentation and a short written test.
 In groups, you will work on a project topic that applies the mathematics you have learned in the Mathematics 1 courses to an engineering problem.
-More information will be published a few weeks before the project period begins.
+More information will be given a few weeks before start.

 Materials#

 The course materials include: the weekly plans with exercises and other materials on the course website, the textbook, HW assignments, SymPy demos, and more.
-The curriculum is found here.
+The curriculum is defined here.